Malheur Enterprise: Revival in the 2010s

+Oregon Psychiatric Security Review Board investigation

 In early 2017, the reporting team uncovered what would prove to be a major scandal.
-A man who killed his ex-wife, and whose arrest caused another death, had previously faked insanity to avoid prison on a kidnapping charge.
-When the Enterprise sought the release of more than 200 records related to his release, the Oregon Psychiatric Security Review Board sued the Enterprise and its editor.
+A man who had killed his ex-wife, and whose arrest caused another death, had previously faked insanity to avoid prison on a kidnapping charge.
+When the Enterprise sought the release of more than 200 records related to his release, the Oregon Psychiatric Security Review Board (OPSRB) sued the Enterprise and its editor.
 The Enterprise appealed to its readers for legal funds, and Zaitz told the review board that picking a fight with a small paper was like "poking a stick in a badger hole."
 The Seattle Times published a column supporting the Enterprise, and other influential people and agencies expressed support as well.
 Oregon governor Kate Brown ultimately intervened, ordering the records released.

 When Investigative Reporters and Editors conferred its national FOI (freedom of information) Award to the team of Zaitz, Braese and Caldwell, it marked the first time in the award's 20-year history that it went to a community paper.
 The team also earned one of three finalist spots for the 2017 annual award in the Scripps Howard Foundation's First Amendment category.

+ProPublica local reporting network

 ProPublica, a national news organization, announced in December 2017 that the Enterprise would be one of seven news outlets—and the only weekly paper—selected from a field of 239 to be part of its Local Reporting Network.
 The award includes the salary of one reporter, as well as extensive support and guidance for their reporting.

-In a 2018 editorial written under the Local Reporting Network program, Zaitz told the story of how the paper had effected the release of the documents and stated that the records he had obtained would contribute to future reporting on related issues.
+In a 2018 editorial written under the Local Reporting Network program, Zaitz told the story of how the paper had effected the release of OPSRB documents and stated that the records he had obtained would contribute to future reporting on related issues.

 In November 2018, Zaitz estimated that the paper's circulation had doubled, and revenue tripled, in the preceding three years.
 Zaitz launched the Salem Reporter in Salem, Oregon in September, 2018.